 Here are 25 art projects for kids inspired by famous artists from the post-Impressionism time period.
 Art projects are inspired by Vincent Van Gogh, Pablo Picasso, and Paul Cézanne.

-I really enjoy teaching without a textbook, and was randomly inspired to create this post full of hands-on art projects inspired by famous artists!
+I really enjoy teaching without a textbook, and was inspired to create this post full of hands-on art projects inspired by famous artists!
 There are few better ways to learn than with visuals and hands-on experience.

 Vincent Van Gogh for Kids

 Vincent Van Gogh was born in March 1853 in the Netherlands.
 Van Gogh enjoyed light and used loose brush strokes.
 Towards his later life, he began using small stripes, and later swirls.
 This is evidenced in one of his most famous works, “Starry Night.”
 Van Gogh lived during the post-impressionist period.
 Instead of precise art, he created it based on his “impression.”